-The furniture is made in cooperation with Square Drip, preservative and bespoke furniture studio.
+The furniture is made in cooperation with Square Drop, preservative and bespoke furniture studio.
 Hand crafted in solid ash wood, with traditional cabinet making techniques, the furniture is wood stained and covered with natural wax.
 Ceramic lighting fixtures are finished with brass elements.

 The collection is made for residential and commercial spaces.
 Objects can be arrange together like blocks of a puzzle, but, due to their sculptured look, they also suit perfectly as single accent pieces in a private apartment.